IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 ```
 user1:~$ oc login --token=$TOKEN --server=$URL
 ```
-_NOTE: the environment variables TOKEN and URL must have been set._
+_NOTE: either set the environment variables TOKEN and URL or replace their values on the command.
+The values have to be provided by the teacher or environment owner_

 Let's explore the CLI help a little bit:
 ```